What is Qigong (Chi Kung)?

 Certainly the most famous Qigong set is the „8 Brocades“ (ba duan jin – 8 Treasures).
 This set is easy to learn and said to promote general well-being.
 The 8 Brocades work by coordinating movement and breath while associating each movement sequence with its positive effects on mind and body.

-Video playlist “8 Brocades with Faye Yip
+8 Brocades videos with Faye Yip and other teachers:

 The six sounds are meant to work on the six (five plus one) organs of the body, making energy and blood circulation strong and letting meridians Qi flow, reinforcing weak organs and calming organs which are too full.
 The key to Liuzijue is finding in time our personal way to harmonize movements, breathing, sounds emission and body consciousness, it is the way we perceive and listen-interact with our inner organs and body.
 In the end during practice there will be no me and no sound, we will be plunged in a flow, in which we are floating and body, mind and spirit will be one.
 See also our instructions with videos on the Six Healing Sounds!